How to Tailgate at the Santa Fe Opera

 What to eat: Tailgating at the Santa Fe Opera isn’t like a traditional tailgate – you probably won’t find any hot dogs or bbq grills around the parking lot.
 What you will find is an assortment of sophisticated goodies: finger foods, delicious salads, wines, cheeses and truffles.
 Most tailgaters choose to make their food options more glamourous than their attire.
 (Read some fabulous foodie ideas from out Gourmet Girl here.)

 Where to get it: You can always pack your own picnic-style meal for tailgating – many of the grocery stores in town offer delicious prepared foods or snack options.
 However, if you’re in the mood to be treated, the opera offers a variety of tailgating options for pick-up with advance two-day ordering.
 Simply visit their website for more information – Santa Fe Opera.
 Also, various high-end grocers will prepare a picnic meal with 24 hours’ notice.
-The Market offers package liquor sales as well, so your basket will be full of everything you need.
 The Santa Fe Farmer's Market, open on Saturdays all summer in the Railyard downtown, is an excellent place to find locally sourced fruits and vegetables, artisanal breads and baked goods, meats and, yes, flowers for your table.

 What to pack: Just as clothing choice is entirely up to personal taste, a tailgate table can be as elaborate as a four-star restaurant or as easy as your backyard barbeque.
 The idea is to make the setting something easy and lovely.
 Attending the opera is more than simply seeing a performance; it is an experience.
 Adding to that experience with carefully planned, yet easy, table, setting and chair arrangements helps to make the whole evening something to be remembered.
 Tailgate hosts might bring a folding table and camping chairs.
 Experienced tailgaters will remember a table cloth, paper plates and plastic cups for wine.
 Experts will have flower arrangements and silverware.